GlitchyZorua/E-mail-SPAM-Archive/README.md

 Please let me know via the pull requests.

 # Notes
+- Sometimes, email addresses are redacted for privacy reasons
 # License

 Permission is hereby granted to use this archive without restriction.